coochewgames/photo_gallery/README.md

 ### Notes
 This time is inclusive of the transition time.
 Importantly, the processing time required to scale and image to the display height and width is CPU intensive and can affect the transitioning if this is time is too short.

-On a Pi Zero, an image of 4000x3000 works best when there is at least 40 seconds of display time if the transitions are to be seen properly.
-Using a Pi Zero 2, it can complete in around 15 seconds.
+On a Pi Zero, an image of 4000x3000 works best when there is at least 20 seconds of display time if the transitions are to be seen properly.
+Using a Pi Zero 2, it can complete in around 5 to 10 seconds.

 ## Transition duration
 This is the transition duration, which is inclusive of the display time.